colinmakerofthings/video-sweep-web/README.md

 # video-sweep-web

-A web-based variant of [video-sweep](https://github.com/colinmakerofthings/video-sweep) — scan, classify, and rename video files from a browser UI.
+A web-based variant of my [video-sweep](https://github.com/colinmakerofthings/video-sweep) tool — scan, classify, and rename video files from a browser UI.
 Runs as a Docker Compose app on your Raspberry Pi 5 (or any Docker host).

 ## How it works